 If a patient contacts HfH to say that they feel that there has been a breach by HfH, you be will asked to provide an outline of their concerns.
 If the initial contact is by telephone, HfH will ask the patient to follow this up with a letter detailing their concern.
 The concern will then be investigated fully and a response made to the patient.
 Breach matters will be subject to a full investigation, records will be kept and all those involved notified of the outcome.

 If you have a website you may need to include the following:

 Embedded content from other websites

-Articles on this site may, at times, include embedded content (e.g. videos, images, articles etc.).
+Articles on this site may include embedded content (e.g. videos, images, articles etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 When you submit a “contact" form, your email address is additionally captured as well as the phone number you provide on the form.
 This email address is deleted and not stored without your permission.